MarcusBodenholm/Neotech-Edge-Roll20-CharacterSheet/README.md

-# Neotech-Edge-Roll20-formul-r
+# Neotech-Edge-Roll20-CharacterSheet
-Ett karaktärsblad/formulär för användning i Roll20.
+A character sheet for use in Roll20 (Swedish Only)
-I Roll20, gå in på Settings > Game Settings och längst ner under  Character Sheet Template välj Custom.
-Klistra in HTML & CSS från respektive fil in i respektive fält.
+Go to Roll20.
+Choose a game, then go to Settings > Game Settings.
+Furthest down under Character Sheet Template, select Custom.
+Paste the HTML & CSS from the corresponding file.